-Sensors are those small, ignored components that are actually much more important than we think they are.
-Sensors make the majority of the most commonly used functions on your smartphone possible.
-They even help you save battery power.
-We're going to take a look at how to calibrate and keep your smartphone sensors in good working order.
+Sensors are those small, ignored components that are actually much more important than you might think.
+They make the majority of the most commonly used functions on your smartphone possible, and even help save battery power.
+We're going to take a look at how to calibrate your smartphone sensors and keep them in good working order.

 Motion sensors are the most important part of certain games, such as Asphalt 8 or Real Racing 3.
 The proximity sensor also helps us to save a lot of battery power by turning the display off while we're talking on the phone, or by measuring light and adjusting the brightness accordingly.

 From time to time, for some unknown reason, a sensor stops working like it should.
-Before deciding if it's broken or not, we're going to try to calibrate it.
+Before deciding if it's broken or not, we're should try to calibrate it.
 Sometimes the problem will fix itself.

 In some cases, like Sony’s Xperia family (such as the Xperia Z3), phones come with a diagnostic tool.
 You can find it by going to Settings > About phone > Diagnostic, or just open the app from the app drawer.
 If you go to the Test tab, you can check the performance of each sensor separately or a do a complete diagnosis.